kapilsharma/tddworkshop/task1solution.md

 ```

 Before we commit our files, please note, there is a new `log` folder.
 If you remember, in `phpunit.xml` we asked two reports in `logging` section.
 However we do not want to commit reports so lets put `log` in `.gitignore` and commit.

+### Further tasks

+We still have lot to do in task 1 but this file is growing longer.
+Please got to [task1solution-2](task1solution-2.md) page for rest of the solution.